makeabilitylab/physcomp/index.md

 ## About this website

-This website began as a response to teaching physical computing remotely due to Covid-19.
-My initial (humble) goal is simply to translate my lectures slides to more readable online versions; however, I am hopeful that it will expand further.
+This website, which we call an "interactive textbook", began as a response to teaching physical computing remotely due to Covid-19.
+My original (humble) goal was simply to translate my lectures slides to more readable online versions; however, I have continued to work on it post COVID as a resource to complement my in-person teaching.

 All code on this website is open source, including the [website itself](https://github.com/makeabilitylab/physcomp).
 If you'd like to contribute, please read the [web dev setup guide here](website-install.md), start coding, and make a pull request!

+### Use of this website in your courses/workshops

+Since our launch in Spring 2020, we have received nearly 600k views from over 209 countries (according to Google Analytics). 🚀

+From personal communication, we know that our materials have been used in university courses and maker workshops across the globe 🌎, including at CMU, Stanford, UW ECE, UW HCDE, Purdue, OCAD, Wayne State Univ., Univ. of Victoria, [UDIT](https://girardin.medium.com/teaching-emerging-technologies-to-ux-designers-c2d329ff83cd), Sussex, Dundee, and beyond.

+As one example, I received the following note from a professor:

+> Your [website on Intro to Electronics](https://makeabilitylab.github.io/physcomp/) is just fantastic.
+My students and I are grateful to your intuitive explanations, animations, and step by step problems solving approaches.
+Your site is exactly what I was looking for.

+We receive similarly glowing notes from students.

+If you incorporate or use any pieces of this website in your teaching or workshops, we'd love to hear from you!
+Please email jonf@cs.uw.edu.
+I love hearing about the ways that our materials have helped you learn and/or teach!

 ### Code links